2. Cheese

 To turn cows, who are sensitive and caring mothers, into milk machines requires regular cruelty.

 Some of the cruellest parts of the dairy industry stem from milk and pregnancy being intertwined.
 Cows, like humans and other mammals, will produce milk only due to pregnancy.
 As soon as cows are able to bear calves, they begin a cycle of annual impregnation.
 This is to keep milk production high, as it would naturally slow ten months after pregnancy.
-Over their milk-producing lives, a cow will be milked continually, except for a two-month "dry period" before each calf is born.
+Over their milk-producing life, a cow will be milked continually, except for a two-month "dry period" before each calf is born.
 The majority of cows will be impregnated artificially, via a device wielded by a farm hand.
-Traditionally, and still practised in many places, cows will be impregnated on something the industry calls "the rape rack": a device on which they are restrained to be mounted by a bull.
+Traditionally, and still practised in many places, cows will be impregnated on something the industry calls "the rape rack": a device on which cows are restrained to be mounted by a bull.
 Before modern methods of sexual selection, half of the calves born would be male, creating vast numbers of unwanted, less profitable calves.
-Today it is more common to inseminate dairy cows with semen from beef-producing breeds.
-This keeps milk production high, while producing offspring that can more profitably be sold to slaughter.
+Today, it is more common to inseminate dairy cows with semen from beef-specific breeds.
+This keeps milk production high while producing offspring that can be profitably sold for slaughter.
 Farmers separate calves from their mothers, usually within 12 to 24 hours of birth.
 This ensures the calves don't drink their mother's valuable milk and tries to minimise the development of a maternal bond between the mother and child.
-The pain of this separation between cow and calf is well documented in heartbreaking videos online, showing distraught cows running behind vehicles that are taking, probably yet another, calf away from them.
+The pain of the separation between cow and calf is well documented in heartbreaking footage accessible online.
+They show distraught cows running behind vehicles that are taking, probably yet another, calf away from them.
 One can hear the emotion in both mother and child as they vocalise the pain and grief of their separation.
+Perhaps it should be legislated that this sound is played when one opens a bottle of milk or a packet of cheese.

 Dairy's long shadow